High mass accretion rates onto evolved stripped-envelope massive stars by jet-induced mass removal: Discussion and Summary

 Consider, for example, simulation group E, which lasts for $0.1 \yr$, about 5 weeks.
 For $\alpha =0.9$ (E3), the final stellar radius is $0.27$ times the radius in the model where we accrete mass at the same rate continuously (E0).
 This implies a deeper potential well that can release more energy for the same mass accretion rate.
 The total accreted mass in this one month is $M_{\rm acc}= 0.007 M_\odot$.
 For an average radius of about $R_\ast \simeq 1 R_\odot$ for the $\alpha=0.9$ case, the power of the accretion process is

-This power is several of tens times the stellar luminosity, which spans the range of $L = 7.14 \times 10^4-1.62 \times 10^5 L_\odot$ in the different simulations of Stage A3 (Table \ref{Tab:Table2}).
+This power is several tens times the stellar luminosity, which spans the range of $L = 7.14 \times 10^4-1.62 \times 10^5 L_\odot$ in the different simulations of Stage A3 (Table \ref{Tab:Table2}).
+Due to the optically thick region close to the interacting binary system, most of this energy ends in an outflow, namely, jets, most likely wide jets (or a bipolar disk wind).
+The collision of this outflow with a circumbinary material converts most of the kinetic energy to thermal energy.
+The duration of the outburst depends on the duration of the jet-launching process and on the photon diffusion time from the circumbinary material (e.g., \citealt{SokerKaplan2021RAA}).
 If radiation carries $\simeq 10 \%$ of this energy or more, we have a luminous transient (like ILOT or a luminous red novae; see Section \ref{sec:intro} for discussion of these transients and the motivation to study the launching of jets).

+We note the following three properties.
+(1) We accrete hydrogen-rich material.
+Therefore, the jets will also be hydrogen-rich.
+(2) As mentioned above, in the jet-powered ILOT scenario, the jets collide with a slow and more massive circumbinary material, converting most of the jets' kinetic energy to thermal energy, part of which is radiated away (e.g., \citealt{SokerKaplan2021RAA}).
+Therefore, the material that emits the radiation is more massive than the jets; it can be more than an order of magnitude more massive.
+(3) Most observed ILOTs involve main-sequence stars, rather than stripped-envelope stars.
+The type of mass-accreting companion we study here is much rarer, and we are not aware of any yet observed ILOT with a WR-like star.

 The smaller radius of the star in the jetted mass-removal accretion scenario favors the formation of an accretion disk.
 A smaller star allows material with lower specific angular momentum to form an accretion disk.
-This might be significant in accretion from a wind or in a giant envelope during common envelope evolution, as in these cases the angular momentum arises from a small density gradient.
+This might be significant for accretion from a wind or a giant envelope during common envelope evolution, as in these cases, the angular momentum arises from a small density gradient.

-Overall, our study strengthens the jetted mass-removal accretion scenario, and indirectly the claim that many transient events (ILOTs), like luminous red novae, can be powered by a non-degenerate star that accretes mass via an accretion disk and launches jets.
+Overall, our study strengthens the jetted mass-removal accretion scenario and, indirectly, the claim that many transient events (ILOTs), such as luminous red novae, can be powered by a non-degenerate star that accretes mass via an accretion disk and launches jets.